FAQ's

 Is Zespri Kiwifruit grown outside of New Zealand?

-While the fruit is grown offshore, it’s held to equivalent Zespri standards to New Zealand fruit with robust processes to ensure it meets our quality and taste expectations.
+While the fruit is grown offshore, it’s held to the same Zespri standards as New Zealand fruit, with robust processes to ensure it meets our quality and taste expectations.

 IMPORTING/EXPORTING